karenpayneoregon/web-app-code-samples/readme.md

 | SimpleModelBinding | Shows form binding w/o a data source |
 | WorkingWithTempData | Example for working with TemData |
 | DependencyInjectionBasic | Basics for DI |

+## Why Razor Pages?

+### Straightforward structure

+ASP.NET Core Razor Pages takes a page-focused approach to the project structure.
+It colocates a page’s view and its PageModel (logic pertaining to a view) in a `Pages` directory.
+If you’ve modeled your content and identified that the majority of it is structured around the concept of a `page`, then Razor Pages may be the perfect framework for your project.